 Who could benefit from neurofeedback treatment?

 Neurofeedback may be used as a stand-alone treatment or as an adjunct to other therapies.
 It may help children, adolescents, and adults.
-Different degrees of scientific evidence suggest benefits for patients with ADHD, behavioral dysregulation, Autism, Traumatic Brain Injuries (TBIs), Anxiety, Depression, Post-Traumatic Stress Disorder (PTSD), stress-related symptoms, insomnia and other sleep disturbances, and symptoms caused by age-related cognitive decline.
+Different degrees of scientific evidence suggest benefits for patients struggling with aspects of Autism and/or ADHD (e.g., emotional and behavioral dysregulation), Traumatic Brain Injuries (TBIs), Anxiety, Depression, Post-Traumatic Stress Disorder (PTSD), stress-related symptoms, insomnia and other sleep disturbances, and symptoms caused by age-related cognitive decline.

 What should I expect during a neurofeedback session?